FIDL language specification

 Strings

-• Variable-length sequence of UTF-8 encoded characters representing text.
+• Variable-length sequence of bytes representing text in UTF-8 encoding.

 • Can be optional; absent strings and empty strings are distinct.